-Unlike my Old-Fashioned Wild Blackberry Jam which didn’t need any more liquid added, since they have a high water content, quinces are pretty dry and can’t cook without a bit of help, so a syrup needs to be made before adding the fruit to cook.
+Unlike my Old-Fashioned Wild Blackberry Jam or Damson Jam which didn't need any more liquid added, since they have a high water content, quinces are pretty dry and can't cook without a bit of help, so a syrup needs to be made before adding the fruit to cook.

 - remove the fine hair on the outside of the quinces, core and quarter them

 - add the lemon juice and mix well

 - either use a sharp knife or a veggie cutter to cut them into small cubes

 - add the water and sugar to a large pan and bring it to a boil